richgel999/fpng/README.md

 stbi:             81.58 secs  486.4 MB
 ```

-182 of the qoi test images don't have alpha channels, so I'm guessing it's not being heavily tested with alpha images much.
-(This scenario is not contrived: I've seen large numbers of video games textures where the alpha channel contains highly correlated but complex images.)
+182 of the qoi test images don't have alpha channels, so I'm guessing it's not being heavily tested with alpha images much yet.

 ## Low-level description